elastisys/compliantkubernetes/docs/adr/0020-filter-by-cluster-label-then-data-source.md

 ### Positive Consequences

 - We support both dashboards with `cluster` filter and without
-- We can enforce metrics multi-tenancy, i.e., map Grafana users/orgs to datasources, to filter some metrics out.
+- We can enforce metrics multi-tenancy, i.e., map Grafana users/orgs to data sources, to filter some metrics out.

 ### Negative Consequences